-Further improvements, such as brakes, rubber tires, and lights were added to make bicycles more comfortable to ride.
+Subsequent improvements, such as brakes, rubber tires, and lights were added to make bicycles more comfortable to ride.
 By 1900, bicycle riding had become very popular with men and women of all ages.
 Bicycles revolutionised the way people worldwide ride bicycles for transportation, enjoyment, sport, and exercise.

-Complete the sentences.
+Questions 1-6 Complete the sentences.
 Choose NO MORE THAN THREE WORDS from the passage above for each answer.

-The invention of the bicycle was not made by one individual or country, but by the world in general over almost a 1 years.
-This invention was first found in Scotland in the first decades of 1800 and was known as velocipedes.
-They were not similar to today's bicycles and had two wheels, but they had no 2.
-The rider sat on a pillow and walked his feet along the ground in order to move his velocipede forward.
+In the invention of the bicycle took part not only one individual or the country, but the world in general during the 1 years.
+This invention was firstly found in Scotland in the first decades of 1800, and was known as velocipedes.
+They were not resembled to today's bicycles and had two wheels, but they had no 2 The rider sat on a pillow and walked his feet along the ground in order to move his velocipede forward.
 Soon, a French inventor added pedals to the front wheel.

-However, because of their difficulty in riding, nobody used them in a daily life, so they were accepted as 3

-.
-In mid 19th century, manufacturers in America found that this invention was popular 4

-, which encouraged them to produce it, with a small but significant improvement.
-They implemented 5 , which made them much less heavy.
-Soon, the British inventors found a method that could make pedalling more efficient: turning pedals one by one.
+However, because of their difficulty in riding, nobody used them in a daily life, and they were accepted as 3 Around 1870, manufacturers in America found that this invention is popular 4, but within the difference: frameworks were made from 5, what makes them much lighter.
+Soon, the British inventors found the method which can make pedalling more efficient to turn pedals one by one.
 They designed a bicycle with a giant front wheel.

-However, as the rider had to sit high above the giant front wheel it was too difficult to maintain balance.
+However, as the rider had to sit high above the giant front wheel it was too difficult to keep the balance.
 The safer bicycle was invented by Americans.
-They designed the rear 6, which minimised the danger of falling and getting injured.
-At last, the British changed the design one last time and added two wheels equal in size and the mechanism that made a chain turn the rear wheel.
-This is how the example of the modern bicycle was invented.

-Do the following statements agree with the information given in Reading Passage 1?
-Write

-TRUE if the statement agrees with the information FALSE if the statement contradicts the information NOT GIVEN if there is no information on this

-7 The bicycle was invented by Americans

-8 It was too hard to ride the velocipedes because of their heavy weight

-9 The alteration of velocipedes made operating them much easier.

-10 The changes made by British inventors altered the wheels to make pedalling more efficient

-Complete the sentences.
-Choose NO MORE THAN TWO WORDS from the passage for each answer.

-11 The British inventors concluded that if the front wheel was large in , the bicycle would travel comparatively long distance.

-12 American engineers designed a system of that was driven by pressing first the right and then the left pedals.

-13 The final alteration in creating the modern bicycle was making the two wheels equal in size and using the to spin the rear wheel.
+They designed the rear 6, which minimised the danger of falling and injuring.
+At last, the British changed the design one last time and added two wheels equal in size and the mechanism that induce a chain to turn the rear wheel.
+By this there was invented the example of the modem bicycle.
+Questions 7-10 Do the following statements agree with the information given in Reading Passage 1?
+Write TRUE if the statement agrees with the information FALSE if the statement contradicts the information NOT GIVEN if there is no information on this 7 The bicycle was invited by Americans only 8 It was too hard to lead the velocipedes due to their heaviness 9 The alteration of velocipedes made the life of people much more easy 10 The changes by British inventors altered the wheels to make pedalling more efficient Questions 11-13 Complete the sentences.
+Choose NO MORE THAN THREE WORDS from the passage for each answer.
+11 The British inventors concluded that if the front wheel were large in, the bicycle would travel comparatively long distance.
+12 American engineers designed a system of which was driven by pressing first the right and then the left pedals.
+13 The last, but not least alteration in creating of the modern bicycle was a making the two wheels equal in size and using the \\\\\ to spin the rear wheel.